MounikaTeppola09/Food-Image-Classification-using-Transfer-Learning/README.md

 ## Dataset Structure

-The dataset is organized into train, validation, test, and synthetic training folders.
+The dataset is organized into train, validation, test and synthetic training folders.

 ```text
 data/